Nee-Shar/GithubVisualizer/README.md

 - Display user profile information including name, bio, and avatar
 - View user's repositories with details like name, description, and number of stars
 - Show a list of user's followers and their profile information
-- View user's public contributions, such as commits and pull requests

 ## Installation